 The greatest medicine to quell the fears of a new father-to-be is what I like to call “jobs.”
 In between bouts of severe anxiety, I found moments of fun building a crib, painting some walls, and assembling the coolest stroller we could afford.
 I figured that I might go down as a terrible dad, but at least an outsider would be able to tell others that did it with flair.

 You have 10 months to prepare.
 You can’t sit and stare at a wall contemplating joining the military.
 So, find things to do to occupy your time.
 Clean out the garage, dust off some old toys that your wife made you put in a box in the attic, build a swing set if you have to.
-It’s called nesting, man.
+It’s called “mesting,” the male version of nesting.
 Get on board.
 It will help you a great deal during this phase.

 But don’t get too excited.
 As time goes, the fears don’t go away; they transform.

 We had a new kind of scare.
 We found out that my wife tested positive for a genetic disease that, if I then were to test positive for the same illness, our kid would most likely be born with it and wouldn’t live past a year.
 So I had to get tested.

 And here we were, waiting again, only this time for the phone to ring and the doctor to inform us whether we should proceed with the pregnancy.
 My fear pendulum suddenly swung from fear of having a kid to fear of NOT having a kid.
 This scenario was specific to us.
 But I’ve heard countless stories about issues that arise during pregnancy.
 Or even just a slew of potential problems that might arise during pregnancy.
 This is the next level of fear.